-(Annual Address to the Federal Assembly of the Russian Federation, April 25th, 2005.
-The Kremlin, Moscow)
+(Annual Address to the Federal Assembly of the Russian Federation, April 25th, 2005, The Kremlin, Moscow)

 Though much discussion focuses on first part of this quote.
 Putin's comments on Russian compatriots in the "near abroad" are perhaps more relevant.
 Russians living outside of Russia constitute a category of people that are specifically protected under Russian law.
 The specific law.
-"On State Policy of the Russian Federation with respect to Compatriots Abroad," defines compatriots as "people living in other states deriving from some ethnicity that has historically resided in Russia," along with people who have "made legally linked to the Russian Federation."
+"On State Policy of the Russian Federation with respect to Compatriots Abroad." defines compatriots as "people living in other states deriving from some ethnicity that has historically resided in Russia," along with people who have "made press conference, "We will pursue terrorists a free choice to be spiritually, culturally and legally linked to the Russian Federation."
 This choice can include "an act of self-identification, reinforced by social or professional activity for the preservation of Russian language, the native languages of the peoples of the Russian Federation, the development of Russian culture abroad..."
 The fundamental indeterminacy within this concept is not unlike the "people" who are the constituent holders of sovereignty in the West.